Ferlab-Ste-Justine/Post-processing-Pipeline/docs/usage.md

 - *familyId*: The identifier used for the sample family
 - *sample*: The identifier used for the sample
 - *sequencingType*: Must be either WES (Whole Exome Sequencing) or WGS (Whole Genome Sequencing)
-- *gvcf*: Path to the sample .gvcf file
+- *gvcf*: Path to the sample .gvcf.gz file

 Additionnally, there is an optional *phenoFamily* column that can contain a .yml/.json file providing phenotype information on the family in phenopacket format.
 This column is only necessary if using the exomiser tool.